microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

         To perform the calculation and store the result:

         ```hexmate %1 -O%1 +-CK=10000-1FFFD@1FFFEg2w-2```
-   - Add the path to MPLAB X which contains hexmate application to your environment variable **PATH**.
+   - Add the path to MPLAB X which contains hexmate application to the environment variable **PATH**.

     Example path(default):
         ```C:\Program Files\Microchip\MPLABX\v6.15\mplab_platform\bin```